-You can give your presentation whenever you feel it is most natural, and if you have products that can be used in a spa day, then booyah!
-Even better.
+You can give your presentation whenever you feel it is most natural, and if you have products that can be used in a spa day, then even better.

 Create a Gift Wish List

 One of the most popular complaints I hear at direct sales parties is, “I just can’t spend the money right now.”
-Women think twice (and three, four times) before spending money on themselves!
+Women think twice (and three or four times) before spending money on themselves!
 But they are usually willing to tell others what they want for their birthday/anniversary/Christmas/Valentine’s Day.

 With plenty of time in advance, contact that person and ask if you can order it as a gift.
 Maybe you even offer to wrap it.
 Make the gift-buying process super simple so they never want to walk in a store again.

 Whew.
 Have you tried one of these ideas before or have a completely outrageous one I missed?
 Let me know in the comments section below!